November 24, 2014 February 18, 2023

 Fight 4 – Boss: Moh’Lharz

 Moh’Lharz is the final and most difficult fight in Lower Zigazag.
+He is a Rank 8 Storm boss with 4,620 health.
+His minions can either be Death (1,515 health) or Life (1,660 health).
 His cheats are a little similar to Kus’Bhid, but more frequent.

 No matter your group, save most of your blades until the turn you are going to hit.
 Moh’s Leviathans can target anyone on your team, and each one removes two blades.
 Otherwise, spend your turns feinting/trapping the boss.